envision-projects/envision-projects.github.io/content/embedded/test.md

 T﻿he CurtainMote uses a WiFi web server that connects to your home WiFi.
 The curtain-pulling mechanism uses an invisible fishing line that runs along the length of the curtain rod.

 ## P﻿arts Needed

 * E﻿SP32 or ESP8266 microcontroller
 * 1﻿2 Volt Power Supply
-* B﻿raided Fishing Wire (used for pulling curtains)
+* B﻿raided Fishing Line (used for pulling curtains)
 * A﻿4988 stepper motor driver
 * G﻿eared Stepper Motor
 * 1﻿00 microF capacitor